 R-value: 3.3

-What we like: The thickness of an air pad and reliability of a self-inflating model.
+What we like: The thickness of an air pad and the reliability of a self-inflating model.

-What we don’t: Thin 20-denier shell; large packed size.
+What we don’t: Thin, 20-denier shell and large packed size.

 Nemo’s Flyer is in a category of its own as a hybrid air/self-inflating pad that brings together the best features of both styles.
 To create the Flyer, Nemo took the design of a self-inflating pad, trimmed down the amount of open-cell foam by 60%, and added insulation and comfort via air-filled baffles.
 The net result is a mat that’s reasonably light at 1 pound 7 ounces, easy to set up (it's self-inflating), and decently compressible with a stuffed size of 6.5 by 10 inches.
 And importantly, the Flyer retains the supportive, plush cushioning of a self-inflating pad, which keeps you insulated from the ground even in the event of a leak.